It's so much easier

 Do you remember, or still use, those timer switches, which turn one or two lights on at set times to deter burglars?
 All the good lighting systems have a holiday mode, which uses all your lights and at different times - much more convincing.

-We recommend three systems - Lutron RA2 Select at entry-level, Rako in the middle, and Lutron Homeworks QS as the high-level solution.
+We recommend three systems - Lutron RA2 Select at entry-level, Lutron Homeworks QS as the high-level, and Rako in the middle.

 Systems we don't do

-We don't recommend any smart-bulb systems.
+We don't recommend any smart-bulb systems at the moment.
 Firstly, the costs can really add up and you should be able to choose your fixtures based on quality, not be locked in to any one make.

 The bigger problem though, is the wall switch.
 We've all trained ourselves to use wall switches for years - and if you switch a smart bulb off at the wall, it isn't smart anymore, as it isn't getting any power.